Skip to main content

 My download won’t start, or the download page isn’t working.
 What now?

-My download is expired.
+My download has expired.
 Help!

 Have no fear, just follow the instructions here.

-Go ahead and stop the download, then try clicking the link in the email receipt from Bandcamp again (and if you’re on wireless try plugging directly in).
-If the download stops again, or the speed is still slow, it could be that a firewall or other internet security tool is in the way.
 Temporarily disable what you can, then try again.
-If that doesn’t help (or simply doesn’t apply), you might need to try your download using another internet connection -- some ISP’s throttle the speed of large downloads, and the album downloads from Bandcamp (particularly the lossless formats) can be downright huge.
-If you’ve been trying to download one of the larger formats like FLAC or ALAC and would like to try the download in a more compact, but still high-quality format like MP3, just click format again, and choose a new flavor.
+If that doesn’t help (or simply doesn’t apply), you might need to try your download using another internet connection -- some ISPs throttle the speed of large downloads, and the album downloads from Bandcamp (particularly the lossless formats) can be downright huge.

 Still no luck?
 Please click here.